 Advantages of PEO

 PEO provides a similar advantage to EOR by easing administrative burdens.
-However, The most significant advantage of engaging with a PEO provider compared to an EOR is that, due to the co-employment relationship, they have a significantly cheaper cost than an EOR service.
+However, the most significant advantage of engaging with a PEO provider compared to an EOR is that, due to the co-employment relationship, they are significantly cheaper than an EOR service.

-This can make them more beneficial for companies with more internal resources who want to do compliance and back office in-house.
+This can make them more beneficial for companies with greater internal resources that want to handle compliance and back-office operations in-house.

-A PEO provider will also allow a staffing agency to retain control of some of their employment policies to retain any benefits that help attract top talent.
-This is a double-edged sword, however, since it opens up the staffing agency to making HR mistakes.
+A PEO provider will also allow a staffing agency to retain control of some of its employment policies to preserve any benefits that help attract top talent.
+This is a double-edged sword, however, since it exposes the staffing agency to HR mistakes.

 Disadvantages of PEO

-The biggest disadvantage of engaging with a PEO provider instead of an EOR is that a staffing agency will still have to manage some aspect of compliance with labor and employment regulations.
+The biggest disadvantage of engaging with a PEO provider rather than an EOR is that a staffing agency will still have to manage some aspects of compliance with labor and employment regulations.
 This means agencies must adapt to different state regulations and stay current with changing federal guidelines.

-Consequently, growth-minded staffing agencies may need help taking advantage of new opportunities and dealing with any fines or court cases that may arise.
+Consequently, growth-minded staffing agencies may need help capitalizing on new opportunities and navigating any fines or court cases that may arise.
 This can make establishing a consistent pattern of growth much more difficult.

 How to Choose Between EOR and PEO